Women's College Volleyball Bracketology: Top seedings, bracket watch and more

-With conference tournaments concluding this week and the ACC, Big Ten and Big 12 wrapping their regular seasons this weekend, résumés will all be finalized by Saturday and all the drama gets solved on the Selection Show on Sunday (6 p.m.
-ET, ESPN).
+That's a wrap on the regular season.
+All 31 automatic bids have been decided.
+Next up is the Selection Show on Sunday at 6 p.m.
+ET on ESPN where the other 33 at-large teams along with the seeding will be revealed.

-The 31 automatic bids will already know their NCAA tournament fate, just not their status.
-The other 33 spots will be filled with at-large teams.
-Volleyball seeds the top eight seeds in each region and the top-four in each region serve as first- and second-round hosts.
+Volleyball seeds the top-eight teams in each region and the top four serve as first- and second-round hosts.
 The rest of the bracket is filled out to balance it competitively and geographically.
-The highest-remaining seeds also host the regionals, and the 2025 Final Four is in Kansas City, Missouri, on Dec.
+The highest remaining seeds also host the regionals, and the 2025 Final Four is in Kansas City, Missouri, on Dec.
 18 with the finals on Dec.
 21.

 Bracket watch